 During 1958 six miscarriages and stillbirths were recorded in the exposed group, but none was reported in this group for 1959.
 Only one was reported for each of these years in the unexposed women.
-Pregnancy terminations in the exposed
+Pregnancy terminations in the exposed group are compared with those in the unexposed group in Tables 3 and 4.
+Since any radiation-induced genetic imperfections that might result in nonviable offspring might be present in the germ plasm of the father as well as the mother, two unexposed women mated to exposed men are included in the exposed group.
+Four children born in 1954 were excluded from the list because they had been conceived before the accident.

+Table 4

-Summary of Pregnancy Termination Data, Rongelap Exposed (1954-1959) and Rongelap Unexposed (1956-1959)
+Summary of Pregnancy T Rongelap Exposed (and Rongelap Unexpos (1954-1959)

-% %

-Exposed Unexposed
+% Exposed % Unexposed

-Women giving birth to living

-children 64 66
+Women giving birth to living children 64 66

-Women with miscarriages but

-no live births 18 11
+Women with miscarriages but no live births 18 11

-Women with no recorded

-pregnancies 18 22

-Women with 1 or more
+Women with no recorded pregnancies Women with 1 or more 18 22

-miscarriages 41 28

-Women with 2 or more
+miscarriages Women with 2 or more 41 28

-miscarriages 14 11

-Pregnancies terminating in
+miscarriages Pregnancies terminating in 14 11

 miscarriages 35 23